SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 3. Strip map: high resolution but small regions

-We got RGB composite from VV, VH, and VV/VH.
+We get RGB composite from VV and VH.
-We selected images from before and after every month and used the VH band for urban flood detection, then applied a speckle filter as mentioned in the UN-SPIDER Documentation.
-Then we calculated the difference and applied filters to remove pre-existing water, isolated pixels, and steep because these also can lead to dark spots, and then we calculated the area for the same.
+We select images from before and after every month and use the VH band for urban flood detection, then apply a speckle filter as mentioned in the UN-SPIDER Documentation.
+Then we calculate the difference and apply filters to remove pre-existing water, isolated pixels, and steep because these also can lead to dark spots, and then we calculate the area for the same.

 #  Using Feature Collections